-• The Trails Grant for Winnipeg is an annual grant with a maximum allocation of \$500,000 per year.
-The last grant intake is set for 2024.
-This fund is largely intended for trail associations, the City of Winnipeg, or other not-for-profit groups, that have the means to provide continued stewardship.
+• The Trails Grant for Winnipeg is an annual grant with an estimated allocation of \$500,000 per year.
+The last intake for this grant is set for 2024.
+This fund is largely intended for trail associations, the City of Winnipeg, or other not-for-profit groups, that have the means to provide continued stewardship within the City of Winnipeg.
 There are specific eligibility and matching requirements outlined below.
 Approved projects are expected to be completed within 2 years.